reddy-270/Quick-access/README.md

 # Quick-access
-Built to make students of NITW to access study material.
+Built to make students of NITW to access study material quickly.